red-blox/zap/docs/config/types.md

 ## Sets

-Sets are equivalent from a map to `true`, and are defined using the `set` keyword.
+Sets are equivalent to a map where all values are `true`, and are defined using the `set` keyword.
 For example, a map of `string` keys to `true` would look like:

 <CodeBlock code="set { string }" />